 • 6 nights accommodations: 1 night each in Las Vegas, Grand Canyon, Monument Valley, Moab, Bryce Canyon and St. George

-• Meals - Daily breakfast, 2 lunches and 4 dinners
+• Meals - Daily breakfast, 1 lunch and 4 dinners

 • All transportation by deluxe motor coach accompanied by a professional tour guide

-• Sights - Guided tours of Grand Canyon National Park, Monument Valley, Arches National Park, Dead Horse Point State Park, Capitol Reef National Park, Anasazi State Park, Grand Staircase Escalante National Monument, Bryce Canyon National Park and Zion National Park
+• National Parks & Monuments: Grand Canyon National Park, Monument Valley, Arches National Park, Dead Horse Point State Park, Capitol Reef National Park, Anasazi State Park, Grand Staircase—Escalante National Monument, Bryce Canyon National Park and Zion National Park

-• Activities - Navajo Nation cultural show and jet boat ride on the Colorado River
+• Activities - Sunset jet boat ride on the Colorado River

 • Visits to Route 66 Museum, Explore Navajo Museum in the Navajo Nation, and Edge of the Cedars Museum & Ruins in Anasazi State Park

-• Entry fees to all national parks, monuments and attractions as per itinerary
+• Entry fees to all national parks and attractions as per itinerary

-• Airport transfers plus gratuities for skycaps and bellmen, 1 suitcase per person
+• Airport transfers plus gratuities for skycaps and bellmen

 Note: Pre-tour and post-tour nights are available.
 Inquire at time of booking.